January - April 2018

 BUT! - Even though it may not sound like that - I assure you, the whole project is heaps of fun!
-Must have my daily dose of it, and I think it's precisely because it's a stitch along.
-And because it's colorful.
+Must have my daily dose of it, and it seems to me, the reason for it is that it is a stitch along.
+And because it's colourful.
 And because I didn't do such a bad work, in the end, did I?

 Approaching the Goal ...

 March 19: Phew!
 After approximately two months of stitching, I'm nearing completion!
 At least, the thread work's all done, now I'm only waiting for the instructions for putting the beads in place.
 There was plenty of new difficulties coming up in this last stage.
 First of all, the flames on the outside of the circle didn't stitch evenly.
 Some were wider and/or higher than others, meaning I had to vary the number of rows of every colour.
 The reason: They all were massively out of form because of the uneven drawing.
 I wondered why there should be such a difference between the transfer using a lightbox or carbon paper and the transfer using an iron-on pen, because - I mean, just have a look at Mary Corbet's drawing!
 It's just like printed!
 She uses a very good iron-on pen (which I can't come by in Germany).
 But maybe she's right: With an iron-on pen, you draw only on paper, without being bothered by the irregularities of the fabric.

 The blue medaillons between the flames were a feast.
 I love satin stitch, and I love padded satin stitch, and here we had three padding layers at a time.
 Of course they too were starkly out of shape, but yet, when finished, I indulged in looking at them - they were neat and cute and shiny just like little jewels!
 Nevertheless, the satin stitching wasn't easy because of the loosened weave of my fabric.
 In places where I had to put the needle several times in and out, big holes were forming.
 The same as with the granitos in the long-stemmed flowers between the blue petals.